Frequently Asked Questions

 Any eligible music industry professional (see Who is considered a music industry professional?) can apply for short-term financial assistance by filling out an application.
 Applicants must provide detailed financial status and history, professional background, and details around the need for financial assistance.
 Applicants are also asked to provide two references.

-Each application is kept anonymous and is promptly reviewed by Unison’s Director of Allocations & Services.
+Each application is kept confidential and is promptly reviewed by Unison’s Allocations & Services team.
 Applicants will be provided with application feedback and, if approved, with financial assistance and/or financial, career or personal counselling.
 Unison’s assistance services are tailored to each applicant’s personal circumstances.

 Any use of any of Unison’s programs or services is confidential and anonymous.